If you’re wondering how to build an email list the short answer is this: it requires a lot of thought and just as much work.

 Tip #8 — Notify subscribers about new deals

 Here’s a superb way for paid services (and especially online stores) to build out their email lists.
 Ask your visitors to subscribe for notifications about future deals and events at your store.
-This will tap into people’s FOMO, and it’s useful for those who want to wait for a new deal on the product they are planning to buy.
+This will tap into people’s FOMO (see the Scarcity persuasive technique), and it’s useful for those who want to wait for a new deal on the product they are planning to buy.

 Tip #9 — Offer something exclusive

 You can increase the number of subscribers by offering exclusive deals and other bonuses.
 For example, if you’re running an online store, give new subscribers promo codes they can use in your shop.
 If you’re developing a new product, offer people on your email list to test the beta version of your software.
 People will jump on the chance to feel a part of an exclusive club.

 A cool price tag of $0 attracts a lot of people, and it can be a great way to boost subscription growth.
 Offer a free ebook on the topic your customers care about and ask for an email address before providing users with a download link.
 You can also start doing online events like webinars and gather emails before giving your subscribers free access to them.